The Designing for Social Systems workshop is a six-day intensive learning experience featuring the following:

 You will experience integrating human-centered design and systems thinking methods, and see how they complement each other.
 Design is action-oriented, deeply human, and experimental.
 Systems thinking is strategic and holistic.
 Using them together one can: be enterprising while expending efforts with purpose; reach meaningful human insights in the context of the dynamics of the system; and test ideas in the world quickly with the intent to learn and iterate.

 Interactive, experiential learning

-Learn via hands-on project work, activities, and lectures, to truly wrestle with the methodologies.
-We aim for you to leave more creative, insightful, collaborative, and strategic.
+Learn via hands-on project work, activities, and interactive lectures that help build your capacity to be more creative, insightful, collaborative, and strategic.

 Workshop project challenge

-Go beyond the theoretical and put techniques into practice by working in teams on a real-world project in partnership with a non-profit organization.
+Go beyond the theoretical and put techniques into practice by working in teams on a real project in partnership with a nonprofit organization.

 Real-world case studies